Nagellan/University-Calendar/README.md

 # University-Calendar
-Project for administrative Internship at IT department of Innopolis University# university-calendar
+Project for administrative Internship at IT department of Innopolis University

 ## Project setup
 ```